andre-salvati/covid-19/README.md

 # Goals

  - Track Covid-19 evolution (confirmed cases, deaths and mortality rates).
- - Compare relevant countries with brazilian states
+ - Compare relevant countries with Brazil and/or its states

-  Data Sources: Johns Hopkins University and Brazilian Ministry of Wealthy
+ - Data Sources: Johns Hopkins University and Brazilian Ministry of Wealthy

   Last update: April 8th

 # Confirmed